LBC-LNBio/KVFinder-web/docs/_sources/index.rst.txt

 KVFinder-web is an open-source web-based application for cavity detection and spatial characterization with `parKVFinder <https://github.com/LBC-LNBio/parKVFinder>`_ software of any type of biomolecular structure.

 The KVFinder-web application has two components: a RESTful web service and a PyMOL plugin client.
 The RESTful web service (KVFinder-web service) handles requests from the clients, manages accepted jobs and performs cavity detection and characterization on accepted jobs.
-The client (PyMOL KVFinder-web Tools) sends job requests to the web service, customize parKVFinder detection parameters and visualize job results on PyMOL.
+The client (PyMOL KVFinder-web Tools) sends job via HTTP requests to the web service, customize parKVFinder detection parameters and visualize job results on PyMOL.

 Users may opt to run jobs on a locally configured server or on our publicly available KVFinder-web service, available at https://parkvfinder.cnpem.br.